uriva/rmmbr/README.md

 `rmmbr` is the simplest way to persistently cache async functions, locally or in the cloud with end to end encryption (e2ee).

+## Why is a managed caching service required?

+Caching is a great way to save costs and time calling remote APIs.

+Most programming languages have great caching libraries for in-memory caching.
+These libraries work well if your service is long-running on one machine.
+However, if your service restarts, then you lose your cache and if you are running more than one instance, they cannot share caches.

+Making your cache persistent across runs requries another service which writes to disk or to a managed database.
+But usually when you need caching, the last thing you want to think of is another service to maintain, and how to write code to communicate to this service.

+This is where `rmmbr` comes in.
+It gives you a <1 minute setup time, all inside your code, way to do persistent caching without context switching from the work you actually want to do.

 ## Usage

 `rmmbr` provides three APIs, in python and javascript.